Template Architecture Specification¶

 ConnectSoft templates follow a three-layer model to ensure maximum reuse, consistency, and flexibility.

-Base Microservice Template¶
+Base Microservice Template (ConnectSoft.BaseTemplate)¶

 The foundational layer, providing the core structure and common infrastructure for all microservices.
 It is domain-agnostic.